btlmaldonado530/btlmaldonado530/README.md

 Hi, I'm Bernardina or Dina for short.
 I am a Full Stack Software Engineer based out of Southern California.
-I love the challenge of diverse projects that require creative thinking and challenge my skills.
-Currently, I am open to collaborating on open source projects and learning new programming languages.
+I love the challenge of diverse projects that require creative thinking while testing my skills.
+Currently, while job hunting, I am open to collaborating on open source projects and learning new programming languages.

 ---